FACT-Finder-Web-Components/shopware6-plugin/README.md

 `Run Integration` Send a message to a bus which then might be consumed automatically by an admin worker (if enabled) or by CLI worker.
 More information about messaging you can find in official Shopware [documentation](https://developer.shopware.com/docs/guides/hosting/infrastructure/message-queue)

-### CMS Pages

-<h4 id="cms-pages-cli">CLI</h4>
-CMS export is available in the Shopware CLI application.
-You can run it by executing:

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms

-The command can be run with an optional argument indicating the sales channel ID that you are targeting.
-The ID is an string value.

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms SALES_CHANNEL_ID

-If a specific language needs to be specified, there is a second argument which allows that.

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms SALES_CHANNEL_ID LANGUGAGE_ID

-There are two additional options:

-* `-u` uploads the feed to the configured FTP server after feed is generated.

-**Note:** This option works only in a combination with `-u`

-by default export outputs data in the STDOUT.
-It could be easily redirected using Linux way of redirecting output.

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:cms > export.csv

-### Brands (Manufacturers)
-<h4 id="brands-manufacturers-cli">CLI</h4>

-Feed export is available in the Shopware CLI application.
-You can run it by executing:

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:brands

-The command can be run with an optional argument indicating the sales channel ID that you are targeting.
-The ID is an string value.

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:brands SALES_CHANNEL_ID

-If a specific language needs to be specified, theres is a second argument which allows that.

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:brands SALES_CHANNEL_ID LANGUGAGE_ID

-There are two additional options:

-* `-u` uploads the feed to the configured FTP server after feed is generated.

-by default export outputs data in the STDOUT.
-It could be easily redirected using Linux way of redirecting output.

-    php [SHOPWARE_ROOT]/bin/console factfinder:export:brands > export.csv

 ## Web Components Integration